Raspberry Pi Connect for Organisations

 -

-The tags that will be applied to the device when the identity is exchanged.
+The tags that are applied to the device when the identity is exchanged.

 - created_at